 Maremmas own the ground they stand on, as defined for them by the fence line surrounding them.
-LGDs feel responsibility for the management of this ground from very early in their lives.
-When a Maremma enters a field new to him he’ll stop, and take a look around.
-Then he will immediately head to the left, or the right, and do a perimeter check of the whole field, often without pause.
+LGDs feel responsible for the management of this ground from very early in their lives.
+When a Maremma enters a field new to him, he’ll stop and take a look around.
+Then he will immediately head to the left or the right and do a perimeter check of the whole field, often without pause.
 His nose will go down, his tail will lilt and be carried straight out behind him.
-He’ll stand tall and his gait will be loose but purposeful.
+He’ll stand tall, and his gait will be loose but purposeful.
 This is the posture of a dog you have not asked too much of.

 Remember, these are puppies, not experienced working dogs.
 They see themselves as capable and exhibit clear working behaviors.
 Care must be taken to support their early confidence.
 We have cultivated these instinctual traits by carefully and incrementally increasing the level of responsibility they are introduced to and our participation with them as they explore and learn to own these new areas.

 I watch the body language of the pups very carefully.
 A pup who carries himself as I have described, is in an area of an appropriate size for him to learn in at his age and skill level.
 However, a pup who is overwhelmed shows body language that is quite different.